Freelancer insurance

 Professional indemnity insurance covers against allegations of professional negligence - which means it would cover you if you were to make an error or mistake in a piece of work (such as a project or report) for a client.

-This cover protects portable business equipment such as computer equipment, photographic equipment and mobile phones.
-Cover applies anywhere in the world (including at your premises) and is on an ‘all-risks’ basis.
+Our office insurance covers portable business equipment such as computer equipment, photographic equipment and mobile phones anywhere in the world (including at your premises) and is on an ‘all-risks’ basis.
 There are some exclusions so please refer to the relevant summary of cover for a more detailed explanation of the cover we provide.
 As a freelancer or a contractor, you may want to consider adding this to your policy.

 Whilst similar, there are slight differences between contractors and freelancers.
 Contractors are an external worker usually brought in to complete a particular project, and tend to work on a contract-by-contract basis.
 A freelancer is not affiliated to a particular company; as such, many freelancers aren't tied into a single contract and can choose how much work to take on.
 Visit this article for more information.